 Feeding your fiddle leaf fig in the summer

-So now I feed my fig once a week.
+During the summer I feed my fiddle leaf’s every time I water, on the 1st and 15th of the month.
 I use the liquid fiddle leaf fig plant food from Amazon.
 The instructions say to add 1 tsp to 2 cups of water, but I just add it to my watering can when I’m filling up the tray and it has been working well.